 Europe.
-The Company has a leading share of the glass container segment of the rigid packaging market in Europe, with 36 glass container manufacturing plants located in the Czech Republic, Estonia, France, Germany, Hungary, Italy, the Netherlands, Poland, Spain and the United Kingdom.
-The Company is also involved in a joint venture that manufactures glass containers in Italy.
+The Company has a leading share of the glass container segment of the rigid packaging market in Europe, with 35 glass container manufacturing plants located in the Czech Republic, Estonia, France, Germany, Hungary, Italy, the Netherlands, Poland, Spain and the United Kingdom.
+The Company is also involved in two joint ventures that manufacture glass containers in Italy.
 These plants primarily produce glass containers for the beer, wine, champagne, spirits and food markets in these countries.
 Throughout Europe, the Company competes directly with a variety of glass container manufacturers including Verallia, Ardagh Group, Vetropak and Vidrala.

 North America.
 The Company has 19 glass container manufacturing plants in the U.S. and Canada, and is also involved in a joint venture that manufactures glass containers in the U.S. The Company has the leading share of the glass container segment of the U.S. rigid packaging market, based on sales revenue by domestic producers.
 The principal glass container competitors in the U.S. are Verallia North America and Ardagh Group.
-Imports from Mexico, China and other countries also compete in U.S. glass container segments.
-Additionally, a few major consumer packaged goods companies self-manufacture glass containers.
+Imports from Canada, China, Mexico, Taiwan and other countries also compete in U.S. glass container segments.
+Additionally, there are several major consumer packaged goods companies that self-manufacture glass containers.